dinsuprano/filament-web-app/README.md

 # Project Deployment Guide

-This guide will walk you through the steps needed to deploy this Laravel application.
+This guide will walk you through the steps needed to deploy this Filament Admin Panel for Ordering System.

 ## Prerequisites